esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ## DOS Stub
   - Offset: `0x0040`
-    - Small program that runs DOS mode, usually contains the message: `This program cannot be run in DOS mode.`
+    - Small program that runs in DOS mode, usually contains the message: `This program cannot be run in DOS mode.`

 ![DOS Stub](../.github/winpe/header_3.png)